 An early March poll by Mason-Dixon and Florida TaxWatch found that 74% of those surveyed say healthcare providers that act in good faith during the pandemic should have lawsuit protection (18% opposed) and 72% agreed that same protection should apply to regular businesses and organizations (20% opposed).
 (Return to Top of Page)

-Hurricane Loss Mitigation Program – SB 168 by Senator Ed Hooper (R- Pinellas) continues a controversial program that while on its face appears to “harden” mobile homes from the threat of hurricanes, it has been questioned by many mitigation experts who have said the effectiveness of the $2 million annual program is doubtful.
-We will keep a close eye on this bill in hopes the legislature will ask for concrete data to show the results of this appropriation post Hurricane Irma.
-The bill has unanimously passed previous committees and awaits its last stop before the Appropriations Committee.
-A similar bill in the House, HB 423, by Rep. Kaylee Tuck (R-Sebring), is awaiting a hearing before the House Appropriations Committee, its third of four committee stops.
+Hurricane Loss Mitigation Program – PASSED VIA PROVISO – Although the Senate’s SB 168 by Senator Ed Hooper (R- Pinellas) was not taken up by the House last week, it was put into proviso language in the appropriations bill (the state budget).
+And so continues a controversial program that while on its face appears to “harden” mobile homes from the threat of hurricanes, has been questioned by many mitigation experts who have said the effectiveness of the $2 million annual program is doubtful.
+We have been keeping a close eye on this bill in hopes the legislature will ask for concrete data to show the results of this appropriation post Hurricane Irma.
+The bill passed the Senate unanimously on April 21, clearing the way for House consideration.
+A similar bill in the House, HB 423 by Rep. Kaylee Tuck (R-Sebring), has been stalled in its committee stops.
 (Return to Top of Page)

-Resilient Florida Grant Program – The Florida Legislature last week passed SB 1954 and SB 2514 that create and fund sea-level rise and flood resiliency efforts across the state up to $100 million a year.
-The bills were passed unanimously by the Senate last Wednesday and by the House the next day, and are identical to the House’s HB 7019 and HB 7021 that are at the heart of House Speaker Chris Sprowls’ commitment to combat sea-level rise that spans several legislative bills he’s named the “Always Ready” plan.
+Resilient Florida Grant Program – PASSED – The Florida Legislature in early April passed SB 1954 and SB 2514 that create and fund sea-level rise and flood resiliency efforts across the state up to $100 million a year.
+The bills were passed unanimously by the Senate and the House and are identical to the House’s HB 7019 and HB 7021 that are at the heart of House Speaker Chris Sprowls’ commitment to combat sea-level rise that spans several legislative bills he’s named the “Always Ready” plan.
 Following the vote, the Speaker said the package is “one of the most robust and bold proposals in the entire United States of America to tackle sea level rise and coastal flooding of any state.”
 Senate President Wilton Simpson said the bills will help Florida become “a national example of resilient communities.”
-The bills were sent to Governor DeSantis to sign into law.
+The bills await Governor DeSantis’ signature to become law.

 This follows the Governor’s announcement earlier this year that he’d like to spend $1 billion over the next four years on resiliency projects.
 The bills recognize that Florida “is particularly vulnerable to adverse impacts from flooding resulting from increases in frequency and duration of rainfall events, storm surge, and sea level rise…that pose economic, social, environmental, and public health and safety challenges to the state.”